kubeshop/testkube/docs/scripts-running.md

 Script execution completed in 595ms
 ```

-As we can see command will wait until script execution completes with error or success
+This command will wait until script execution completes with an error or success.

-### Passing params
+## Passing Parameters

-For some 'real world' tests you need to pass some configuration variables to be able to run them on different environments or with different test configuration.
+For some 'real world' tests, you need to pass configuration variables to run them on different environments or with different test configuration.

-Let's assume that our example Cypress test need `testparam` parameter with value `testvalue`
+Let's assume that our example Cypress test needs `testparam` parameter with the value `testvalue`.

-To pass it use `-p` param (If you need to pass more params simply pass multiple `-p` flags)
+Use the `-p` parameter to pass this configuration.
+If you need to pass more than one parameter, simply pass multiple `-p` flags:

 ```sh
 kubectl testkube scripts start kubeshop-cypress -p testparam=testvalue -f